HermesGermany/galapagos/galapagos_user_guide.md

    at the topics during production, for example.
 There are tools for this, but of course these also require a client certificate (and the trust store) for the connection to connect to Kafka.

    Therefore, you can get a developer certificate with Galapagos.
-This grants the same rights as the Topic Administrator role, but is limited in time.
+This basically grants you the same rights as the applications of which you are the Topic Administrator ("My Applications"), but are always very limited in time.
    Currently the times are 90 days on DEV /
    , 30 days on INT and 10 days on PROD.
 Then you have to create a new certificate again - there is no extension.